etherscan-io/bitshares.foundation/_workers/2020-02-bitshares-ui.md

 *   The BitShares Blockchain Foundation seeks a management fee of 3% of paid invoices for dealing with the on-chain worker proposal, providing a legal framework, perform review of deliveries and invoices, and offer transparent accounting
 *   All accumulated and unallocated BTS returned to the Reserve Pool at the conclusion of the Worker

-The daily payout is set to **20,000 BTS**, which contains a devaluation multiplier of 2.
-In theory, if the price remains the same and the worker is voted active, it will take only half the time to collect the budget for the whole period.
+The daily payout is set to **25,000 BTS**, which contains a devaluation multiplier of 1.25.
+In theory, if the price remains the same and the worker is voted active, it will take 21 weeks to collect the budget for the whole period.

 ### **Payments**